Editor: Paul Baumann

 Richard Gilman, professor of drama at the Yale Drama School, was Commonweal's drama critic from 1961 to 1964.
 His books include Chekhov's Plays and Modern Drama.

 Robert G. Hoyt (1922-2003) was with Commonweal from 1988 to 2002 as senior writer, Hoyt edited the journal's Letters pages, solicited, edited, and/or rewrote articles, and wrote promotional copy.
 Previously: founding editor, National Catholic Reporter; associate editor, then editor, Christianity and Crisis; editor, American Report.
 His writing appeared in Harper's, the New York Times, the Washington Post, Newsday, America, the Critic, and other publications.
 Educated at Saint Norbert College and the University of Missouri at Kansas City.

 Patrick Jordan joined the Commonweal staff in 1984 and was the magazine's managing editor until 2012.
 He is a former managing editor of the Catholic Worker, a Vietnam-era draft resister, attended the Graduate Theological Union at Berkeley, and for seven years worked with terminal cancer patients.
 With Paul Baumann, he edited Commonweal Confronts the Century (Touchstone, 1999), and he is the editor of Dorothy Day: Writings from Commonweal (Liturgical Press).
-He and his wife Kathleen live on Staten Island.
+He and his wife Kathleen live in Brooklyn.
 They have two adult children, Hannah and Justin.

 Walter Kerr (1915-96) was Commonweal's drama critic from 1950 to 1952.
 He was for many years the chief drama critic of the New York Times.

 John Leo, who now writes the "On Society" column for U.S. News and World Report, worked as associate editor of Commonweal from 1964 to 1967.
 He subsequently worked at Time magazine as well as the New York Times.